Scratch input: Uses

-Scratch input is an enabling input technique that is used in multitude of applications.
+Scratch input is an enabling input technique used in a multitude of applications.
 The earliest application was a highly expressive musical instrument (Mann et al.) for use with mobile devices on natural objects, surfaces, or the like, as a non-synthesizing (i.e. idiophonic) musical instrument.
 Harrison et al. proposed it to create large, ad hoc gestural input areas when mobile devices are rested on tables.

 Commercial potential

 Microsoft has expressed interest in Scratch Input.